 Types of institutions

-As reflected in Article 108 of Organic Law 2/2006 on Education (LOE), as amended by the Organic Law 3/2020 (LOMLOE), the network of schools providing compulsory secondary education consists on:
+As reflected in Article 108 of Law 2/2006 on Education (LOE), amended by Law 3/2020 (LOMLOE), the network of schools providing compulsory secondary education consists on:

 Public schools, referred to as “institutos” (secondary school) may also provide bachillerato studies (Spanish Baccalaureate) and vocational training.
 Private schools, whether publicly funded or not, may adopt any name, except those corresponding to public institutions or those which may be misleading, and they usually offer other types of education as well.